Load balancing policies without feedback using timed replicas: Introduction

 We observe that when $T_1$ and $T_2$ are both finite, arriving jobs could potentially be lost without service.
-Keeping this in mind, the two key performance metric that we consider are the conditional mean response time of jobs admitted into the system and the loss probability of an arriving job.
-To analyze our policy, we make use of the cavity process method of~\cite{Bramson10,Bramson12} along with a conjecture on the asymptotic independence of the workloads at the different queues as $N \to \infty$.
-Under this mean field regime, we obtain the moment generating function (MGF) for limiting workload for an arbitrary queue under the policy $\pi(p,T_1, T_2)$.
-This function can be inverted to obtain the limiting workload distribution, when the service time distribution is exponential.
-In this case, we derive closed form expressions for marginal workload distribution and conditional mean response time of admitted jobs in terms of the system parameters.
+Keeping this in mind, the two key performance metrics that we consider are the conditional mean response time of jobs admitted into the system and the loss probability of an arriving job.
+Note that for systems where loss cannot be tolerated, we can set $T_1 = \infty$ and adapt suitably.
+To analyze our policy, we make use of the cavity process method of~\cite{Bramson10, Bramson12} along with an assumption on the asymptotic independence of the stationary workloads at the different queues as the number of servers $N \to \infty$.
+While we prove that the queues are asymptotically independent over any finite time horizon, the absence of monotonicity arguments makes it difficult to extend this result to time-stationary regimes when thresholds $T_1, T_2$ are finite.
+When both the discard thresholds are infinite, the workload monotonicity of queues continues to hold, and the asymptotic independence for stationary workloads is easy to prove.
+Note that asymptotic independence is difficult to prove in general, and proofs are available only under specific service disciplines, load balancing policies, and assumptions on service distributions~\cite{Bramson10, Bramson12, Shneer2021QS}.
+Having said that, the use of this assumption as a conjecture is widespread~\cite{Vasantam2019Thesis, Bramson10, Hellemans19} and supported by extensive numerical evidence.

-Proposed load balancing policy $\pi(p, T_1, T_2)$ is closely related to replication based policies without cancellation.
-A setting where cancellation of replicas is expensive or infeasible is considered in ~\cite{Qiu2017TDS}.
-Their setting corresponds to the special case of our policy where the secondary replicas are always selected with probability $p=1$, and the replicas are always served with thresholds $T_1 = T_2 = \infty.$ The idea of replication without cancellation has also been used in multipath routing in networks~\cite{Liu2018TSC, Maxemchuk1975ICC}.
-Typically, flows are replicated along multiple paths to extract the diversity in congestion levels across different paths.
-Proposed probabilistic redundancy policy $\pi(p, T_1, T_2)$ is more generally applicable for such multipath routing in network as well, provided the intermediate nodes/routers have the ability to drop certain flows based on appropriate criteria.
-We do not proceed with this idea any further in this article.